-SLSO Bilingual allocations are provided to schools that enrol four or more newly arrived EAL/D students from refugee backgrounds through the New Arrivals Program.
+Bilingual SLSOs allocations are provided to schools that enrol four or more newly arrived EAL/D students through the New Arrivals Program.

-The provision of bilingual support to newly arrived EAL/D students makes them feel safe and supported, and creates a clear channel of communication between schools, students and their families.
+The provision of bilingual support to newly arrived EAL/D students makes them feels safe and supported, and creates a clear channel of communication between schools, students and their families.
 Bilingual SLSOs provide bilingual support for newly arrived students in the classroom allowing them access to the curriculum as they learn English.